-The causes of rosacea are still not completely understood.
+Exactly what causes rosacea on the face and elsewhere is still not completely understood.
 It tends to affect more women than men, and is more common in fair-skinned people.
-Flare-ups can occur for a number of reasons, and each individual’s skin will have its own particular triggers, just like allergies.
+Flare-ups can occur for a number of reasons, and each individual’s skin will have its own particular triggers, just like allergies, for what causes rosacea.
 Some triggers may include, hot or spicy food, alcohol, temperature extremes, exposure to sunlight or UV rays, stress, saunas, and ingredients in skin care or make up products.

 One of the most important things is to keep track of what may cause each flare-up; some find it helpful to keep a diary of no-go ingredients in skin care products they’ve had problems with.
 Generally, it’s best to go for products that are fragrance-free, allergy tested and do not contain alcohol.
 As rosacea can be exacerbated by UV rays, it’s also important to wear a high SPF sun cream when spending time in the sun.

 ‘Spider veins’ are damaged veins that are blue, red or purple in colour and are visible at the surface of your skin.
 They are not dangerous, but you may wish to treat them for cosmetic reasons.
 The appearance of spider veins can be reduced through IPL therapy in our rosacea treatment clinic London.